sarahisyoung/Visual-Imitation-Made-Easy/README.md

 To train with custom data, see [this](data_cleaning/README.md) for details on data processing.

 1. Download the data (~45 GB) from dropbox by running this script.
-Feel free to comment out training/validation URL to download just a small sample of the data.
+Feel free to comment out training/validation URL in the script to download just a small sample of the data.
     ```shell
-    python download_data.py
+    python download_data.py --task push
     ```

 2. To train: